 The Beyond Kin Project is not the first voice to cry out for better documentation of our EPs, of course.
 Many have pondered the need.
 But we all soon recognize that the various software packages we use are not designed for this.
 Our first discovery of an EP often offers only an information fragment without even a name.
 Using our software as designed, a person without known family connections becomes a floating head, difficult to ever relocate in a tree of hundreds or thousands.

 Fortunately, we have developed a method to work around the design.
 It should work with most popular genealogical online trees or desktop software packages, assuming they allow multiple marriages and unlimited children to a marriage.
+(See The Beyond Kin Project and FamilySearch for a note about incompatibility with this one environment.)

 The Beyond Kin method allows EPs to be gathered together and loosely connected to the SH’s family record.
 It also eliminates the “floating head” problem.
 This way, as you begin to fill in details on each person, you are creating a record in a form we all recognize.
 And we can share this record with others by GEDCOM.